Vesuvium/nightrun/README.md

 ### Monster

-Inherits from Sprite, assumes physiscs is enabled.
+Inherits from Sprite, assumes physics is enabled.

 ```js
 const monster = new Monster(this, 'spider', {hp: 1, attack: 1});